blynkkk/blynk-library/README.md

 * Update Auth Token in the sketch and upload it to Arduino
 * Connect your Arduino with Ethernet shield to the internet

-### Supported boards, WiFi, Serial, USB...
+### Supported boards, Ethernet, WiFi, Bluetooth, GSM, Serial, USB...

-Full list of supported hardware is [here](http://community.blynk.cc/t/hardware-supported-by-blynk).
+Full list of supported hardware is [here](https://github.com/blynkkk/blynkkk.github.io/blob/master/SupportedHardware.md).
 Please [see examples](/examples) for different connection types.

 __________